tea2x/quantum-purse-vercel/README.md

 <img width="258" alt="header-right" src="https://github.com/user-attachments/assets/3a53afb8-2f38-43cd-866b-15ef603fa89e" />

 **Important:** Ensure your PEERS value is greater than 0 before creating your wallet.
-This will be improved in the next release!
+Usually it takes 5-10 seconds to establish connections to other nodes in the network.

 ## How to use